dret/webconcepts/_posts/2019-06-03-web-concepts-representation.md

 The example shown above (a very minimal HTTP/1.1 example) represents an API that serves JSON for GET requests, and uses the smallest possible set of HTTP header fields.
 It is not a good design because it does not list any status codes for signaling problems, but it's short by design to highlight the design idea.

+For more details about this design and for following the discussion and evolution of the design please [head over to the representation design space in the GitHub repo](https://github.com/dret/webconcepts/representation-design).
+The design shown here is likely to change because of feedback and resulting design decisions.